BloodBowlBase/EHeresy/docs/legions_imperialis_rules/special_rules.md

 Embarking and Disembarking from a Transport with the Flyer special rule works slightly differently.
 If a Transport with the Flyer special rule has the Hover special rule, then when a Detachment Disembarks from it the Transport immediately loses the Flyer special rule and gains the Skimmer special rule; if the Transport is part of a Detachment, then all models in the Detachment do this, even if no model Disembarks from them.
 Similarly, a model cannot Embark upon a model with the Flyer special rule - the Flyer model must be hovering for a model to Embark upon it.

 Some special rules (such as Jump Packs) allow a model to ignore the need to Hover.
 If the Flyer does not have the Hover special rule then models cannot Disembark from it unless a rule (such as the Jump Packs special rule) explicitly says they can.
 If a Transport with the Flyer special rule is destroyed, models within it are also destroyed, without making Save rolls, unless those models can normally Disembark from a Flyer without it Hovering.

+### Remote Controlled Detonation:

+If a model with the Remote Controlled Detonation special rule ends its movement within 12" of a friendly model with the Commander special rule, it may detonate.
+When a model detonates, it attacks with all of its weapons that have the Blast (3"/5") trait.
+The central hole of the Blast template is placed over the detonating model - it does no damage to itself (i.e., don't make Hit rolls for the detonating model) and the template does not Scatter.
+Once the effects of the detonation have been resolved, the detonating model is destroyed.

+If a Detachment contains more than one model with this rule, the controlling player can choose which models detonate and which do not, doing so before resolving any detonation.
+Models that detonate are not affected by friendly models that are detonating at the same time.
+Any model that does not detonate is affected if it is under the Blast template as normal.